-The GCU coed triathlon club team is brand new this year to the club roster!
-What do we do?
-We challenge, inspire and progress together so that we gain the ability to both complete and compete in triathlons and duathlons of every distance throughout Arizona and the nation.
+The GCU Co-ed Triathlon Club team is about inspiring and progressing together so that we gain the ability to both complete and compete in triathlons and duathlons of every distance throughout Arizona.

-Why triathlon?
-This one sport, containing three events – swim, bike, run – will test your mind, body and heart to a completely unique level.
+Triathlon is one sport, containing three events – swim, bike, run – that will test your mind, body and heart to a completely unique level.
 Students seek this sport because at its core, it challenges you to become your best.
 You can go all in and decide to chase the podium, but it’s equally admirable to set your goal of learning the sport and completing your first-ever sprint triathlon.
-Regardless of where you are at, when you cross that finish line knowing you’ve laid down your very best effort, you create experience and momentum that can be translated to how you approach every other area of life – with determination, positivity, and a purpose to make each moment count.
+Crossing that finish line knowing you’ve laid down your best effort creates experience and momentum – regardless of where you are in your journey.
+Those lessons can be translated to every other area of life – with determination, positivity, and a purpose to make each moment count.

 San Diego, CA

 Havasu Sprint Triathlon (Collegiate Conference Regional Championship)

 Lake Havasu City

 Jacob Windauer is a Grand Canyon University student, and not only races for the GCU Triathlon Club team, but is also the student head coach, and helped build the program from the ground up.